good

 • 4.

-Main area: All information about the project you're working on wil be displayed here in the view that you've selected.
+Main area: All information about the project you're working on will be displayed here in the view that you've selected.

 Use Case Example: Content Creation

-Platforms like Asana are suitable for a range of different projects and workflows.
-This makes it hard to compare providers since every team works and uses project management software differently.
+Platforms like Asana are suitable for various projects and workflows, making it challenging to compare providers since each team has different workflows and implements project management tools differently.

-We tested the platforms from our review series according to a specific use case - Content creation for a website like EXPERTE.com.
-With that said, we also refer to other aspects and usage contexts.
+We test the platforms from our comparison using a specific use case – content creation for a website like EXPERTE.com.
+Of course, we also address other uses and examples.

 When you click on a task within a project, a detailed window will open.
-This includes the task's most important information, such as its due date, priority, and dependencies (should it have any).
+This includes basic information about the task, such as its due date, priority, and dependencies (should it have any).

-You can add custom fields to your tasks, which we'll discuss in greater detail below in the next section.
+You can add custom fields to your tasks, which we'll discuss in greater detail below.

 You'll find the most important information about your tasks in its detailed menu.